jslowick/naia/3-People/Pirate Kingdom/Council of Lords/Council of Lords.md

 [[Nikolai von Drakk]]
 [[Victor 'The Mad' Maddington]]
-Chaska Uskagawa, Fury of a Thousand Isles The broken chain Hans 'Hangman' Mandrello
+Chaska Uskagawa, Fury of a Thousand Isles The broken chain Hans 'Hangman' Mandrello - The Injustice

 [[Lady Friday]]
-Hollyn Kraye
+Hollyn Kraye The Doldrums
-Victoria 'The Viper' Voltane - The Valkyrie , the mistcutter Cassandra Saltheart
+Victoria 'The Viper' Voltane - The Valkyrie , the mistcutter Cassandra Saltheart - The Night Stalker
-Madilyn 'Belladonna' Belle
-Melina 'Melody' Al-Hakam
-Kestrel the Still - The Windcatcher
+Madeline 'Belladonna' Belle - The Manticore

-the night stalker
-mistcutter
-justice nevermore
-The Doldrums
-celestials call
-The rapscallion
-bloodwake
-solace
-the manticore
-kismet

-Vaoryn
-the sea turtle
-the whirling dervish
+Melina 'Melody' Al-Hakam - the whirling dervish